 Geogrid falls in the category of polymeric material, which constitutes different polymers such as polyvinyl liquor polypropylene, polyethylene etc. It is considered one of the essential discoveries in Geo-synthetics which is further utilized as a strong material.

-The framing of them is done by joining of converging ribs.
+The framing of them is done by joining converging ribs.
 They consist of massive open spaces in the middle of ribs regarded as openings.
 Geogrids facilitate arrangement in two layers depending on the move of pressure or bearing the extension during the production process.

-What are the types of geogrids?
+What are the types of Geogrids?

 Based on the direction, during the manufacturing process, the stretching is done.
 Geogrids are of three types:-

 #1.
 Uniaxial Geogrids

 The formation of these geogrids takes place in the longitudinal direction when the ribs are stretched.
 In such a case, the material constitutes good tensile strength in the longitudinal direction compared to the transverse direction.